Hayley Hook, BSW, msw, lcsw

 About HAYLEY

 Hayley is a Licensed Clinical Social Worker & Outpatient Child & Adolescent Therapist at Longleaf Counseling & Collaboration.
-She specializes in working with children, adolescents, and families who are navigating:
+Hayley utilized Play Therapy, AutPlay which is a specific modality utilized for children and adolescents who have neurdoviergency challenges such as ADHD or ASD, somatic work, and utilizes trauma focused and informed modalities and lenses.
+She specializes and has training in working with children, adolescents, and families who are navigating:

 Anxiety